-- The Adjudicating Officer shall, while making an order under sub-section (2), having regard to-(3) - the sensitivity of the personal data; (a) - (b) the scale of disclosure and the degree of accessibility sought to be restricted 20 or prevented; - the role of the data principal in public life; (c) - the relevance of the personal data to the public; and (d) - (e) the data fiduciary systematically facilitates access to personal data and whether the activities shall be significantly impeded if disclosures of the relevant nature were to be restricted or prevented. - (4) Where any person finds that personal data, the disclosure of which has been restricted or prevented by an order of the Adjudicating Officer under sub-section (2), does not satisfy the conditions referred to in that sub-section, he may apply for the review of that order to the Adjudicating Officer in such manner as may be prescribed, and the Adjudicating Officer shall review his order.

-(5) Any person aggrieved by an order made under this section by the Adjudicating Officer may prefer an appeal to the Appellate Tribunal.
+- (3) The Adjudicating Officer shall, while making an order under sub-section (2), having regard to - a) the sensitivity of the personal data; - the scale of disclosure and the degree of accessibility sought to be restricted 20 or prevented; - (c) the role of the data principal in public life; - (d) the relevance of the personal data to the public; and - (e) the nature of the disclosure and of the activities of the data fiduciary, particularly whether the data fiduciary systematically facilitates access to personal data and whether the activities shall be significantly impeded if disclosures of the relevant nature were to be restricted or prevented. - (4) Where any person finds that personal data, the disclosure of which has been restricted or prevented by an order of the Adjudicating Officer under sub-section (2), does not satisfy the conditions referred to in that sub-section, he may apply for the review of that order to the Adjudicating Officer in such manner as may be prescribed, and the Adjudicating Officer shall review his order. - (5) Any person aggrieved by an order made under this section by the Adjudicating Officer may prefer an appeal to the Appellate Tribunal.